 This model has some of the best texture in our review.
 Both of these models are wood and have a very smooth finish that wrecked our skin the least of any model we tested.
-We especially appreciated the smooth texture of this board as all of our body weight was often focused onto such a small portion of our fingertips.
+We especially appreciate the smooth texture of this board as all of our body weight is often focused on such a small portion of our fingertips.

 Smooth texture is also better for training; because the smoother surface offers less purchase, you need to try harder to hang-on.
 A potential downside of wood is you don't want to use much chalk as it will produce a gummy feeling over time.
 This is hardly a big deal because as long as you don't wait too long, you can clean it off.

 The Beastmaker offers no real pinch training.
 You can kind of fake it a little by engaging your thumb on the edges and slopers, but then it just makes those holds easier.
-While this model has a lot going for it, pinches of any kind isn't what it's about.
-For most folks, this shouldn't be a deal breaker, as only a handful of models have decent pinches, and good edge and pocket options are far more important.
+While this model has a lot going for it, pinches of any kind aren't what it's about.
+For most folks, this shouldn't be a dealbreaker, as only a handful of models have decent pinches, and good edge and pocket options are far more important.

 Ease of Mounting

 Along with its less vicious sibling, the Beastmaker is compact.
 As a result, it is easy to mount.
 Its dimensions are roughly 22.75" x 6".
-The 2000 will fit above nearly any doorway, even in places with lower-than-average 7-foot ceilings.
-More standard, 8-foot ceilings are easy.
+The 2000 will fit above nearly any doorway, even in places with lower-than-average 7 foot ceilings.
+More standard, 8 foot ceilings are easy.
 The Beastmaker's short height means it can also be mounted in many other less-visible places, like the inside of a closet.
 The polished wood finish of this board looks pretty nice, too, if hung in a visible area.
 It also only requires six screws.
 As far as mounting a board goes, this is one of the easiest.